 Helium offers deeper penetration and a hotter arc.

-It’s not uncommon to work with a mix – a ratio of around 75% helium to 25% argon will provide the benefits of each with few of the drawbacks.
+It’s not uncommon to work with a mix – a ratio of around 75% helium to 25% argon will provide the benefits of each with few drawbacks.

-As for the welding itself, you’ll want to run at high temperatures and move quickly.
-Aluminum has high thermal conductivity, so higher amperage and voltage settings are a must.
-With thinner base materials, you run the risk of burn through with lower travel speeds.
+As the welding itself wants to run at high temperatures and move quickly, aluminum has high thermal conductivity, so higher amperage and voltage settings are necessary.
+With thinner base materials, you run the risk of burn-through with lower travel speeds.